Osimertinib: History

 The drug discovery program that led to osimertinib started in 2009 and yielded the drug by 2012; the process was structure-driven and aimed to find a third-generation EGFR inhibitor that would selectively target the T790M form of the EGFR receptor.

 Osimertinib was designated as a breakthrough therapy in April 2014, based on phase I trial results, and the drug was provisionally approved under the FDA accelerated approval program with a priority review voucher, in November 2015.

 In February 2016, the EMA provisionally approved osimertinib under an accelerated process—the first approval under the program.

 In February 2024, the FDA approved osimertinib, in combination with platinum-based chemotherapy, for people with locally advanced or metastatic non-small cell lung cancer whose tumors have EGFR exon 19 deletions or exon 21 L858R mutations, as detected by an FDA-approved test.
 Efficacy was evaluated in FLAURA 2 (NCT04035486), an open-label, randomized trial of 557 participants with EGFR exon 19 deletion or exon 21 L858R mutation-positive la/mNSCLC and no prior systemic therapy for advanced disease.
 Participants were randomized 1:1 to receive either osimertinib with platinum-based chemotherapy or osimertinib monotherapy.
 The application was granted priority review, fast track, breakthrough therapy, and orphan drug designations.

 Society and culture

 Economics

 At launch, in the United States, AstraZeneca priced the drug at per month.
-A cost effective generic medicine can be found in many countries, i.e., Bangladesh.
-Bangladesh has a reputation of manufacturing and exporting quality medicine around the world by some renowned pharmaceutical companies, under the brand names Tagrix, Osimert, and Osicent.